Review by Annabel

 I haven’t read a book this playful with structure and words in a long time.
 Royle cleverly uses it to comment satirically on so many aspects of life today – from the banking crisis to the environment.
 The blurb describes it as ‘wordwatching’ – in Hide 9, Royle describes the ‘ornithomorphic’ nature of language, as opposed to our more usual term of anthropomorphic, but then goes on in Hide 10 to subvert things further by describing many avian idioms e.g., killing two birds with one stone, as ‘wordbotching’.

-And finally, just to fuel the metafiction and turn it into reality – the other Nicholas Royle will publish a book of short stories next week called Ornithology – and – last week, the two authors could be found in conversation talking about both books.
-Where else?
+And finally, just to fuel the metafiction and turn it into reality – the other Nicholas Royle will publish a book of short stories soon called Ornithology – and – last week, the two authors could be found in conversation talking about both books, where else?
 Manchester of course!